Cairo City – The Beating Heart of Egypt

 Traditional Egyptian Cuisine in Cairo

 From koshari stalls to ful medames carts, Cairo’s food scene is a celebration of Egyptian culture.
-Traditional dishes are found on every corner, alongside bakeries selling fresh baladi bread and desserts like basbousa and konafa.
+Bakeries sell fresh baladi bread, and dessert shops serve classics like basbousa and konafa.
+For more insights into authentic dishes, explore Traditional Dishes in Egypt.

 Fine Dining and International Fare